Broker vs Consultant: Franchise Broker vs Franchise Consultant Explained.

 Yes—and many savvy buyers do.

-Use a broker for the pipeline and structured introductions.
-Bring in a consultant for second-opinion reviews, FDD questions, and territory analysis.
 To avoid duplicated work and surprise invoices, document roles up front and specify who is paid, by whom, and when.
-Clear expectations help franchisees and franchisors stay aligned and ensure recommendations support your goals as part of a healthy franchise family.
+Clear expectations help franchisors, candidates, and franchise owners stay aligned.

 What should I ask before hiring any advisor?